christophergandrud/leg_violence_paper1/PaperNamed/jpr_r1/letter.md

 > Explain ‘disproportionate electoral outcomes’ in the abstract and earlier in the introduction.

-    - I added a straighforward explanation of disproportionate electoral outcomes in the abstract and introduction.
+    - I added a straightforward explanation of disproportionate electoral outcomes in the abstract and introduction.

 > P. 1: ‘Actual, sword fights…’ -> ‘Actual sword fights…’